itabr/open_ptrack_docker/README.md

 ```
 Note : dot (.) is part of the command.
 It means the current directory.

-in the same folder run the container, you need to change the ROS_MASTER_URI and
+In the same folder run the container, you need to change the ROS_MASTER_URI and
 ROS_IP, ROS_PC_NAME according to your configuration :
 ```bash
 sudo docker run --runtime=nvidia --rm -ti -e DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix \